gvwilson/sensibleadventures/nardica/nardica.md

 "As you were," Governor Stern said pleasantly, waving Uncle Jack and Aunt Naggie back into their seats as they started to rise.
 He nodded at Doctor Johel,
-sat somewhat stiffly behind his desk, and steepled his fingers.
+sat somewhat stiffly behind his desk.
 "Thank you for coming.
-I trust your trip here from the docks was less eventful than your encounter with our Brazilian neighbors?"
+I trust your trip here from the docks was less eventful than your encounter with our Brazilian friends?"

 The room was silent as everyone waited for Wales to reply.
 When it became clear he wasn't going to,